adaltas/node-each/README.md

 ![Build Status](https://github.com/adaltas/node-each/actions/workflows/test.yml/badge.svg)

-Each is a single elegant function to iterate over elements  both in `sequential`, `parallel` and `concurrent` mode.
+Each is a single elegant function to iterate over values both in `sequential`, `parallel` and `concurrent` mode.
 It is a powerful and mature library.

 Main functionalities include:

 * User-defined concurrency level
+* Iteration over a list of functions
 * Iteration over a list of promise
-* Iteration over a list of functions
-* Iteration with any items handled by a user-defined function
+* Iteration with any type of values handled by a user-defined function
 * Full promise support
 * Full test coverage
 * Zero dependency